 CURRENTLY IN THE NEWS:

-♦ “Thinking about the 1940s, Hilla Rebay and the Guggenheim” by Dorothy Koppelman, artist and founding director of the Terrain, on important occurrences in American art.
+♦ “Thinking about the 1940s, Hilla Rebay and the Guggenheim” by Dorothy Koppelman, artist and founding director of the Terrain, on important occurrences in American art & the history of Aesthetic Realism.

 ♦ “The Potential for American Art and Culture in Transcending Cultural Barriers” by Len Bernstein, photographer and Aesthetic Realism Associate, at the 2014 UN Symposium on Cultural Diplomacy.